 University of Missouri Department of Anesthesiology is seeking additional CRNAs to join their dynamic

 academic health center in mid-Missouri, home to the only children's hospital and Level I Trauma Center between St. Louis and Kansas City.
-A tremendous opportunity to join a group of energetic, self-motivated
+A tremendous opportunity to join a group of energetic, self-motivated and

-and culturally diverse faculty and staff with a strong commitment to support the growth in surgical volumes and expansion of surgical facilities.
+culturally diverse faculty and staff with a strong commitment to support the growth in surgical volumes and expansion of surgical facilities.

-Home to the University of Missouri (MU), and two
+Home to the University of Missouri (MU), and two other colleges,

-is well known for its cultural events and venues and is consistently recognized as one of the top places to live in the U.S. Learn more.
+for its cultural events and venues and is consistently recognized as one of the top places to live in the U.S. Learn more.